QinyuanZhou/Image_Classify_Generate_DL/README.md

 - [classify_pokeman.py](https://github.com/YibaYan/ImageProjects/blob/master/ImageDL/classify_pokeman.py)
 Some test data of pokeman have been employed to test the performance of the CNN model.
 Finally the highest score produced by the model was marked in the picture and the corresponding true and predict label was given.

+**【Awesome】**

 ### MNIST Loss and Accuracy, train by simple [CNN](https://github.com/YibaYan/ImageProjects/blob/master/ImageDL/train_net_mnist.py).
   I employ [matplotlib.pyplot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) with interactive ploting mode to